madbomb122/BlackViperScript/README.md

 **A:** Yes, with same or different settings.

 **Q:** I've run the script and it did *BLAH*, can I undo it? <br />
-**A:** Yes, run the script again and select again. <br />
+**A:** Yes, run the script again and select again or load the backup configuration (if you made one). <br />

 **Q:** Can I use the script or modify it for my / my company's needs? <br />
 **A:** Sure.
-Just don't forget to include copyright notice as per the license requirements, and leave any Copyright in script too.
+Just don't forget to include copyright notice as per the license requirements, and leave any Copyright in script too, if you make money from using it please consider a donation as thanks.

 **Q:** The script messed up my computer. <br />
 **A:** The script is as is, any problems you have/had is your own problem.

 **Q:** Are you going to add support for other editions of Windows 10 other than Pro or Home? <br />
-**A:** Sorry, I only support the windows 10 configuration listed on Black Viper's website. <br />
+**A:** Sorry, I only support the windows 10 configuration listed on Black Viper's website, you can still use it on other edition but any problems you have are your own. <br />

 **Q:** Are you going to add support for builds before the "Creator's Update"? <br />
 **A:** Sorry, since I dont have the configuration from before the "Creator's Update" I can't add it. <br />